 When you see a doctor or go to a hospital, you trust them to provide the best possible care.
 Negligence by medical professionals can cause serious harm to innocent patients.
 If you suffered because of substandard medical care, you deserve to be paid for your losses.

-At Ostroff Injury Law, a Bethlehem medical malpractice lawyer will represent you throughout the process of getting compensation for your ordeal.
+At Ostroff Godshall Injury and Accident Lawyers, a Bethlehem medical malpractice lawyer will represent you throughout the process of getting compensation for your ordeal.
 You need legal counsel from a law firm with a track record of success, so you have the best chance of winning your case.